-The IASB has issued certain amendments to IFRSs that are first effective or available for early adoption for the current accounting period of the Sub-Fund.
-Note 2(c) provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Sub-Fund for the current and prior accounting periods reflected in these financial statements.
+The IASB has issued certain new and revised IFRSs that are first effective or available for early adoption for the current accounting period of the sub-fund.
+Note 2(c) provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the sub-fund for the current and prior accounting periods reflected in these financial statements.